 Developing and Implementing Cloud Governance Policies and Standards

-Healthcare organizations should establish new governance policies in the context of cloud computing and AI, covering aspects such as the procurement, configuration, access management, and change control of cloud services.
+Healthcare organizations should establish new governance policies in the cloud computing and AI environment, covering aspects such as the procurement, configuration, access management, and change control of cloud services.
 Utilizing frameworks like the Cloud Controls Matrix (CCM), healthcare organizations can comprehensively assess and manage security risks arising from the integration of cloud and AI, ensuring compliance and data security.

 Continuous Monitoring and Auditing

 Due to the constantly changing technological and regulatory requirements, healthcare organizations need to regularly review and update their GRC frameworks to address the latest risks and compliance needs.
-By implementing Cloud Security Posture Management (CSPM) solutions, healthcare organizations can monitor security configurations in real-time within cloud and AI environments, promptly fixing potential vulnerabilities, thereby enhancing the overall effectiveness of the GRC framework.
+By implementing Cloud Security Posture Management (CSPM) solutions, healthcare organizations can monitor security configurations in the cloud and AI environment in real time, promptly fixing potential vulnerabilities, thereby enhancing the overall effectiveness of the GRC framework.

 Training and Awareness Enhancement

 All relevant personnel, including IT teams, management, and business users, need to understand and adhere to the new governance policies and security standards.
-Through regular training and awareness enhancement, organizations can ensure that every member is familiar with their roles and responsibilities within the GRC framework and can effectively implement relevant strategies in daily operations.
+Through regular training and awareness enhancement, every member should be familiar with their roles and responsibilities within the GRC framework and effectively execute relevant strategies in daily operations.

 Conclusion#